Eric is a writer with an interest in vintage toys and nostalgia, particularly from the '70s and '80s.

 We were more than willing to accompany our mothers on long, boring shopping outings if it meant getting a peek at the Star Wars display, and possibly snagging a figure we'd been searching for.
 Of course to be the first one to grab an elusive figure meant a major boost in neighborhood social status, as far as Star Wars was concerned anyway.

 Our Star Wars action figure madness continued through the release of The Empire Strikes Back in 1980, and Return of the Jedi in 1983.
-Kenner pushed the envelope with new figures, new designs and innovative vehicles and playsets.
+Kenner continued to pump out new figures, new designs, and innovative vehicles and playsets.
 We couldn't get enough of it, and we may as well have shipped every penny of our allowance and chore money to Kenner headquarters.

 My Star Wars Action Figure Collection